Most people start email marketing with the right goals in mind.

 Here’s how you could start filling in your calendar to plan for this promotion.

 Non-promotional emails, on the other hand, will be less sales-driven and timely, and more focused on building relationships and providing value to your customers.
+While promotional email campaigns generally tend to yield a higher click-through rate, non-promotional messages allow you to see what interests your email subscribers, so you can segment accordingly.
+You can follow up later with more targeted messages that help to nurture your relationship with these audiences.

 Think of this as a regular monthly update to your audience.